trepmal/option-autoload-cli/readme.md

 1. Create a feature branch for each contribution.
 2. Submit your pull request early for feedback.
 3. Include functional tests with your changes.
-[Read the WP-CLI documentation](https://wp-cli.org/docs/pull-requests/#functional-tests) for an introduction.
+[Read the WP-CLI documentation](https://make.wordpress.org/cli/handbook/contributing/#creating-a-pull-request) for an introduction.
 4. Follow the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/).

-*This README.md is generated dynamically from the project's codebase using `wp scaffold package-readme` ([doc](https://github.com/wp-cli/scaffold-package-command#wp-scaffold-package-readme)).
-To suggest changes, please submit a pull request against the corresponding part of the codebase.*